Malharhak/Startup-Test/README.md

 > TODO: This is a list of links to resources related to this guide (not tools, see previous chapter).
 Feel free to link any relevant article, tutorial, presentation, documentation...

+## Workplace

+* [How I created a better workplace](http://www.tintup.com/blog/how-our-tech-startup-created-a-better-workplace-feedback-system/) by Tim Sae Koo, about the feedback process they used to keep their workplace sane for employees.
+* [Computer Workstation Ergonomics](http://blog.codinghorror.com/computer-workstation-ergonomics/) by Jeff Atwood, describing the correct way you should setup your workstation to avoid health problems.
+Anyone working behind a desk should read that.

 ## Source Control